 Singer Patti LaBelle makes blackberry-jam cake; the mother of Daymond John ("Shark Tank"); Mike Symon ("The Chew") makes his mother's lasagna; lemon-chile linguini and crispy herb chicken.

-Bob Harper ("The Biggest Loser") discusses his near-death experience and how his life has changed; a healthy, lemony spring pasta.
+Bob Harper ("The Biggest Loser") discusses his near-death experience and how his life has changed; a healthy, lemony pasta.

 Jessica Seinfeld makes healthy fried chicken; testing the truth of the saying "you are what you eat"; Brit Morin demonstrates three new DIY projects, including a make-it-yourself neon sign; date-night dinner.